alex-berman/BKOS/README.md

 # Capabilities

-BKOS' conversational capabilities are described in Alexander Berman's PhD thesis in computational linguistics (in preparation).
+BKOS' conversational capabilities are described in Alexander Berman's PhD thesis (in preparation).

 # Version